All You Got in Hawaii Was a Pineapple? Bring on the Cocktails!!

 Anyone who’s anyone has slipped a Mai Tai while winking at the local stud across a busy dance floor, but can it be made at home while still fooling your brain into thinking you’re back at that rad poolside bar?

 Combine about three tablespoons of spiced rum, coconut rum (think Malibu) with a touch of grenadine syrup, orange juice.
 Then, mix with a good helping of your best friend pineapple all poured over ice.
 Lush!
+This is the perfect cocktail for any Hawaiian Dinner Party.

 Every pineapple lover dribbles over the classic Mimosa Hawaiian, but what’s in it exactly?